 2017 ukiaHaiku Festival Contest Winners

 In the spring of 2017, I had the privilege of judging the international division of the 2017 ukiaHaiku contest.
 I wrote the following commentary in mid April of 2017.
 It was read at the ukiaHaiku festival event on 30 April 2017 and shared with the winners.
 The poems (including my poem for Jane Reichhold, but not the commentary) were printed in the Fifteenth Annual ukiaHaiku Festival: Winning Entries booklet.
 My congratulations to each of the winners.
 See also the Ukiah Daily Journal column about the contest (my response appears in the Comments area).
 See the 2017 festival booklet in PDF form.
-See also the 2018 results and 2019 results, with my commentary.
+See also the results for 2018, 2019, and 2024, with my commentary.

 Thank you for the opportunity to consider all the poems entered into this year’s haiku contest.
 Any one of the following poems could have been first place, but for the top selections I favored those with a seasonal element.
 Congratulations to all winners, but also to everyone who entered for participating in the practice of haiku poetry, which has the power to put us in greater touch with the world around us and with each other.
 This year, the first time that Jane Reichhold has not served as judge, I wish especially to remember her far-reaching influence on this much-loved—and endlessly challenging—genre of poetry.